marcduiker/azure-functions-university/lessons/table.md

         "{id}")] PlayerEntity playerEntity)
     ```

+    > 🔎 **Observation** - Note that the Table input binding uses the exact same {region} and {id} expressions as the HttpTrigger.
+This will result in a point query on the table that returns a single entity.

-6. Update the body of the function with:
+5. Update the body of the function with:

     ```csharp
     return new OkObjectResult(playerEntity);
     ```

-7. Verify that the entire function looks like this:
+6. Verify that the entire function looks like this:

     ```csharp
     [FunctionName(nameof(GetPlayerByRegionAndIdTableInput))]